Financial assistance

 Employment and Social Development Canada

 Funds accessibility projects in community spaces and workplaces.
-Periodic project calls to watch for.
+Periodic project calls — the 2026 call is closed, watch for the next one.

 • Community spaces, non-profits